balakreshnan/genaiusecases/README.md

-# Generative AI use cases
+# Generative AI/Agentic AI use cases

-## List of Generic Use Case across Industry
+## List of Generic Use Case across Industry (Both Gen AI and Agentic AI)

 ```
 Note: all the below use cases are created to assist human and help their productivity.
 These use cases can be applied in any or in general in all industries.